 She is taking a photo of the langoustines

 The more she tells people that her memory blacked out, the more those gaps solidify around their edges.
 There is a drop of amber licked from the top of her hand, pipetted in the back of an uber, the driver’s pressed silence.
-Then grit and dust and white clean flashes of light - liquid leaping against her - plastic softening in loose fist - glittering beads on mohair cuff.
+Then grit and dust and white clean flashes of light, liquid leaping against her, plastic softening in loose fist, glittering beads on mohair cuff.
 Had she stumbled or was she stumbled into?
-Soft flicks of ash and hair, and then, the sudden fact of a mouth against hers in the centre of a crowded room.
+Soft flicks of ash and hair, and then, the sudden fact of a mouth against hers in the centre of the crowded room.

 You can sit wherever you want - says the woman to the girl.
 Girl is about 9, floppy hair, red knee socks, a school blazer, boyish still.
 Pale eyes scan the room.
 Where would you like to sit?
 Her question makes you think about the ways adults forfeit their own desires for their kids’.
 What kind of pizza shall we have?
 What shall we do next?
 Choosing as a learning exercise.
 Being taught how to want.